Christianne Oliveira

-Christianne Oliveira (previously Christianne Gadd) (born 1971) is a Brazilian actress, known for playing Donna Doyle on Night and Day from 2001 to 2003.
+Christianne Oliveira (previously Christianne Gadd) is a Brazilian actress, known for playing Donna Doyle on Night and Day from 2001 to 2003, Carla Mitchell on EastEnders in 2006 and Countess Belanova on The Great from 2020 to 2023.

 Career

 Oliveira also appeared in the movie Chocolat with Johnny Depp in 2000, playing Chitza.

 In 2003, she appeared in a video clip of the Arabian singer Amr Diab.
 The clip was on song (Ana ayesh) and Oliveira was the sweetheart of Amr Diab in the clip, which was popular in Egypt and the Middle East.

-Oliveira joined the cast of EastEnders in May 2006, playing Carla Mitchell.
+Oliveira joined the cast of EastEnders when playing Carla Mitchell.
 She got the part after having strong sexual chemistry with Ross Kemp, who plays her on-screen husband, Grant Mitchell, at her audition.

 She joined the cast of Rodrigo Rodrigues`s Goitaca with Marlon Blue, Leandro Firmino, Luciano Szafir and Lady Francisco.

-In 2020, Oliveira was cast in The Great alongside Nicholas Hoult and Elle Fanning.
+From 2020 to 2023, Oliveira recurred as Countess Belanova in The Great alongside Nicholas Hoult and Elle Fanning.